Secretary of the United States Senate: Legislative functions

 The secretary regularly accompanies the chaplain into the Senate chamber for the opening of the day's session and a seat beside the presiding officer is reserved for the secretary.
-The secretary examines and signs by every act that has been passed by the Senate.
+The secretary examines and signs every act that has been passed by the Senate.
 In certain parliamentary circumstances, the secretary may also preside over the Senate.
-The most recent occurrence was on 28 June 2010, after Senator Robert Byrd of West Virginia, who had been serving as President Pro Tempore died, and Vice President Joseph Biden was absent.
+The most recent occurrence was on June 28, 2010, after Senator Robert Byrd of West Virginia, who had been serving as President Pro Tempore died, and Vice President Joseph Biden was absent.
 On that occasion, Secretary of the Senate Nancy Erickson took the chair briefly until the Senate adopted a resolution to elect Senator Daniel Inouye of Hawaii as the new president pro tempore.

 The first secretary took the minutes of Senate proceedings, a function continued today by the journal clerk.
 After the Congressional Record evolved into an official publication, the secretary came to supervise the Senate's reporters of debates and preparation of the Daily Digest.
 Among other Senate floor staff who report to the secretary are the parliamentarian, bill clerk, and legislative clerk.